Casa de Tableta: Casa de Tableta

 After the Mexican-American War ended in 1848, many Californios were pushed from their homes, and around this time Máximo Martínez of the Rancho Corte de Madera Mexican land grant gave his friend Félix Buelna ninety five acres of land.
 Casa de Tableta was built by Félix Buelna in the 1850s, the building was originally used as a meeting place and gambling hall for Mexican-born Californios.
 The building was strategically located at the junction of a well traveled Native American trail that had also used by the Californios and the Gold Rush-era settlers, and used in order to travel to San Jose and for logging and cattle purposes.
 The trail was called "Old Spanish Trail" and it connected the coastal town of Pescadero to the valley town of Palo Alto.
 The nearest large city was San Jose, which had recently outlawed Sunday gambling.
 Buelna encouraged his friends to come to Casa de Tableta to gamble and play Three-card Monte.
 In 1867, Buelna leased Casa de Tableta to two people, and then by 1868 he lost the property in a poker game to William Eccles Stanton, an Irish teamster.

 The Wunder

 Stanton leased the building to an Englishman named William Tate Philpott, which disrupted the Californios.
 By 1875, Stanton hired F. Rodriquez Crovello, a barkeep from the Azores, and the saloon gained the nickname, "Chapete's" or "Black Chapete" because he had a large black handlebar mustache.
-Staton died in 1887, and a few years later Charles Schenkel took over the saloon and renamed it "The Wunder".
+Stanton died in 1887, and a few years later Charles Schenkel took over the saloon and renamed it "The Wunder".

 Construction in nearby areas developed and with the formation of Stanford University, there were students coming to patronize the saloon.
 Most of the towns nearby were "dry zones" during the late 1800s, but due to the rural location, this saloon thrived and was able to continue to serve alcohol.

 Before 1911, Croatian immigrant and local orchard rancher Walter Jelich Sr. worked as a bartender.